Fondazione ICA Milano presents

 “The initiatives accessible to people affected by dementia promoted in the museum and cultural sectors may have a strong meaning and a notable impact on people’s lives.
 In an environment free of cognitive barriers, persons affected by dementia can still fully participate to the social and cultural life and continue to feel part of the community” Cristina Bucci, Luca Carli Ballola, Chiara Lachi, Michela Mei

-The initiative is promoted by ICA and realised by L’Immaginario Associazione Culturale together with Luca Carli Ballola and Michela Mei, geriatric educators, with the patronage of AIP – Associazione Italiana Psicogeriatria and Alzheimer Fest.
+The initiative is promoted by ICA and made possibile by L’Immaginario Associazione Culturale together with Luca Carli Ballola and Michela Mei, geriatric educators, with the patronage of AIP – Associazione Italiana Psicogeriatria and Alzheimer Fest.
 On the 29th of November 2019 ICA will host a series of talks and workshops mapping out the diverse contributions that museums and arts can offer to the creation of open cities and communities, that would be inclusive towards persons with dementia.

 During the morning (from 9.30am to 1pm) a series of talks from experts from the geriatric, educational and museum fields, but also from relatives of persons suffering from Alzheimer, will outline the state of the art of museum accessibility and, overall, of spaces of culture.